Machines Backup to Tape

 To back up the forever forward incremental chains to tape, the tape job uses the virtual full.
 The virtual full creates a synthetic full backup on tape regularly (for example, once a week) and splits the chain into short series of tapes which is more convenient for restore.
 For more information, see Virtual Full Backup.

-If the source job is backup copy job, keep in mind that the last restore point of the backup copy job stays active until the next restore point is created.
+If the source job is a backup copy job in the periodic copy mode, keep in mind that the last restore point of the backup copy job stays active until the next restore point is created.
 The tape job does not copy such active points, because they may be updated.
 For this reason, the backup chain on tape will be always one restore point shorter than on disk.

 When the tape job backs up the forward incremental chain to tape, it creates a copy of the disk backup chain.